kaushikc44/Starter-kit-mina-auro-nextjs-13/README.md

 Build decentralized apps (dApps) on the Mina protocol with Next.js 13 and Auro Wallet integration.
 Get started quickly with this streamlined starter kit featuring Daisy UI and Material UI for easy customization.

+## Features

+- Connect to Auro Wallet and interact with the Mina protocol.
+- Display the connected account address.
+- Switch between different networks.

 ## Getting Started

 1. Clone the repository: